MIPT-ILab/mipt-mips/readme.md

 1. Clone repository with submodules: `git clone --recursive https://github.com/MIPT-ILab/mipt-mips.git`
 1. Create a **new** build directory somewhere, then cd into it: `mkdir /path/to/your/build/directory && cd /path/to/your/build/directory`
 1. Run `cmake /path/to/mipt-mips/simulator && make` to get all the binaries in your build directory
-1. To run all unit tests, call `ctest --verbose -C Release` from your build directory.
+1. To run all unit tests, call `make unit-tests && ctest --verbose -C Release` from your build directory.

 ## Command line options